 This sweet and graceful Neanthe Bella palm belongs to a neighbor of mine.
 It was bought at the grocery store a few years ago and is living quite well in her living room.
-The peaceful Neanthe Bella is one of the easiest of the palm family to grow in the home and should live with you for many years.
-They have been available just about anywhere plants have been sold, probably since plants were sold for homes.
+The peaceful Neanthe Bella is one of the easiest to grow palms that can live in the home.
+It is possible for it live for many years.
+They have been available just about anywhere plants have been sold, probably since houseplants first appeared as an item for sale.

-They get flowers and fruit (non-edible) that are quite unusual from time to time that are quite unusual.
-So if you see a spindly green cluster starting to grow from it's trunk, that is what is happening.
-I think you will be delighted, as you watch its interesting fruit mature.
+They will produce flowers and fruit (non-edible) that are quite unusual from time to time.
+So if you see a spindly green cluster starting to grow from its trunk, that is what is happening.
+I think you will be delighted, as you watch this interesting fruit mature.

 Their botanical name is Chamaedorea elegans "bella" and they can naturally be found in the mountain forests of East Guatemala and Mexico.
 They grow slowly but can eventually reach five feet or about 1-1/2 meters tall.

 - Bright indirect light or some morning sun is just right.
 Too much afternoon sun will bleach out the leaves.
 It will tolerate low light for quite a while.